GrainLearning/grainLearning/README.md

     `conda activate grainlearning`

 1. `pip install .`
-1. You may need to install matplotlib to do some plotting: `pip install matplotlib`
+1. You may need to install matplotlib to do some plotting: `conda install matplotlib`
+1. To run the self-tests of GrainLearning, do `conda install pytest`

 ## Tutorials